How To Be a Better Listener in a Relationship & Marriage

 This entails highlighting a behavior (X), in a specific circumstance (Y), and expressing how it makes you feel (Z).

-Say to your partner, for instance, “I get irritated and disappointed when you don’t say ‘hello’ to my mom every time she comes over.”
+Say to your partner, “I get irritated and disappointed when you don’t say ‘hello’ to my mom every time she comes over.”
 They now understand how significant it is for you to greet your mother.

 Why good listening is so important